Stanford MBA Essay Questions for 2025-2026

 Question: Think about a time in the last few years when you’ve created a positive impact, whether in professional, extracurricular, academic, or other settings.
 What was your impact?
 What made it significant to you or to others?

-The Stanford MBA application for the Class of 2027 is officially open.
+The Stanford MBA application for the Class of 2028 will open in June.
 Here are the GSB’s updated application deadlines.
 For more information, please visit the Stanford GSB admissions website.
 If you need guidance on your Stanford MBA application or wish to discuss your MBA plans, reach out for a complimentary analysis of your candidacy.
 We’re here to help!

 Here’s a snapshot of the caliber of expertise on our SBC team.